Business intelligence: gaining a competitive edge from data

 What specific goals can my company achieve with BI?

-Business intelligence gives you full access to real-time data that helps you react to short-term developments at lightning speed - and create accurate forecasts for the future.
+With Business Intelligence, you gain full access to real-time data that helps you react instantly to short-term developments and make accurate forecasts for the future.

-Whether it's about sales figures, market changes or the behavior of your customers: with a functioning BI system, you are able to drive important decisions - without having to spend hours consolidating data or evaluating Excel spreadsheets.
+Whether it’s sales figures, market shifts, or customer behavior: With a functional BI system, you can drive critical decisions—without having to spend hours consolidating data or analyzing Excel spreadsheets.

-This brings us to another important point: BI is perhaps the most powerful tool for process optimization that you can integrate into your company, because: Numbers speak a clear language - as long as you have access to them and are able to understand them.
+This brings us to another important point: BI is perhaps the most powerful process optimization tool you can integrate into your business, because: Numbers speak for themselves—provided you have access to them and are able to understand them.

-Business Intelligence solves this problem by automatically transforming cryptic facts into generally understandable messages.
-This allows you to identify sluggish sales figures, inefficient processes or wasted resources much more quickly and take immediate action to improve them.
+Business Intelligence solves this problem by automatically transforming cryptic facts into messages that are easy to understand.
+This allows you to identify sluggish sales figures, inefficient processes, or wasted resources much more quickly and take immediate steps to improve them.

-The business intelligence data warehouse plays a key role here.
-It stores huge amounts of data, decouples it from the operational systems and brings it into a standardized form.
+The Business Intelligence Data Warehouse plays a key role in this process.
+It stores vast amounts of data, decouples it from operational systems, and brings it into a standardized format.

-BI thus creates the basis for a better product portfolio, deeper customer loyalty, efficient processes and, last but not least, solid corporate growth.
+BI thus lays the foundation for a better product portfolio, deeper customer loyalty, efficient processes, and, last but not least, solid business growth.

 Your expert for business intelligence